Revealed: Before and after shots of Huddersfield's 'Black Barbie'

 It used to take her three hours to get ready but after a TV show transformation her look is now understated.

-Chanice, who features on 100% Hotter on channel 5Star at 8 tonight, said: “My husband Rob nominated me as he thinks my clothes are outrageous and crazy.
+Chanice, who features on channel 5Star at 8 tonight, said: “My husband Rob nominated me as he thinks my clothes are outrageous and crazy.

 “He wanted me to have a natural look as it takes me hours to get ready.”